ofsoundof/dhp/README.md

 ```

 ## Acknowledgements
-This work was partly supported by the ETH Z ̈urich Fund (OK), a Huawei Tech-nologies Oy (Finland) project, an Amazon AWS grant, and an Nvidia grant.
+This work was partly supported by the ETH Zurich Fund (OK), a Huawei Tech-nologies Oy (Finland) project, an Amazon AWS grant, and an Nvidia grant.

-This repository is also based on the our former paper [Filter Basis](https://github.com/ofsoundof/learning_filter_basis) and [Group Sparsity](https://github.com/ofsoundof/group_sparsity).
+This repository is based on the our former paper [Filter Basis](https://github.com/ofsoundof/learning_filter_basis) and [Group Sparsity](https://github.com/ofsoundof/group_sparsity).
 If you are interested, please refer to:

 ```
+@inproceedings{li2020group,
+  title={Group Sparsity: The Hinge Between Filter Pruning and Decomposition for Network Compression}, author={Li, Yawei and Gu, Shuhang and Mayer, Christoph and Van Gool, Luc and Timofte, Radu}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2020}
+}

 @inproceedings{li2019learning,
   title = {Learning Filter Basis for Convolutional Neural Network Compression}, author = {Li, Yawei and Gu, Shuhang and Van Gool, Luc and Timofte, Radu}, booktitle = {Proceedings of the IEEE International Conference on Computer Vision}, year = {2019}
-}

-@inproceedings{li2020group,
-  title={Group Sparsity: The Hinge Between Filter Pruning and Decomposition for Network Compression}, author={Li, Yawei and Gu, Shuhang and Mayer, Christoph and Van Gool, Luc and Timofte, Radu}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, year={2020}
 }
 ```